ujw0l/js-crop/CONTRIBUTING.md

-Feel free to get creative
+Feel free to get as creative as you like